isomerpages/gb-assist/pages/solutionrepo/solution184.md

 ---
-title: Plastic Recycling System
+title: Warehousing system - pallet transporter/stacker
 permalink: /productivity-solutions-grant/solutionrepo/solution184
 ---

 #### Description

-The plastics waste recycling system with the provision of automated sorting, friction cleaning, and extrusion technology is able to process polymer streams  (i.e. PET, LDPE , HDPE  or PP ) into high quality recycled plastic compounds such as processed pellets or flakes.
+Pallet with load capacity ranging from 1.2 ton to 2.5 ton, that is able to transport or stack the pallets, with only one operator.

 #### Details of Solution